developer-portal/content/tech/languages/ocaml/ocaml-installation.md

 ### Environment setup

 You can use OPAM to install and manage your OCaml environment.
-To do it first is necessary to add the enviroment variables in your default shell, OPAM do it for you when you run the `init` command, and after it you can use `eval` in your first time to load the configuration.
+First, it is necessary to add the environment variables in your default shell, OPAM does it for you when you run the `init` command, and after it, you can use `eval` in your first time to load the configuration.

 ```console
 $ opam init